Plain Language Awards

 I bring my passion for clear communication and my keen eye for copy-editing to my journalism and public relations courses at Massey University in Wellington.

-I cover plain language principles in all my Massey courses.
-Many of my students will go to work for government ministries, Crown entities, non-profits, commercial businesses, and other organisations around New Zealand and the world.
+Many of my students will go to work for news outlets in New Zealand and overseas, government ministries, Crown entities, non-profits, commercial businesses, and other organisations around New Zealand and the world.
 Plain language skills are needed in all these fields.

 I’ve always loved people’s stories